elena/paeps/paep-3-mission/README.md

 > Australian community of Python programmers.

-This gives the essence of the overall mission that drives all of the more specific activite clauses: supporting a diverse "Australian" community of Python programmers.
+This gives the essence of the overall mission that drives all of the more specific activity clauses: supporting a diverse "Australian" community of Python programmers.

 It is a near direct quote of the second half of the PSF's own essential mission statement (with the word "Australian" replacing the text "and international" from the PSF original):